Introduction

 Let them worship the Lord of this House, (106:3)

-A word ending with a letter of prolongation and which is followed by a defined word, the reading of these 2 words is done by pronouncing the last letter of the 1st word as a simple letter carrying a vowel (therefore no prolongation of the vowel ), and ال will not be pronounced, we go directly from the last letter of the 1st word to the solar letter of the 2nd word.
+When a word concludes with a prolongation letter and is immediately followed by a defined word, the recitation of these two words involves pronouncing the last letter of the first word as a simple letter carrying a vowel (without elongating the vowel).
+Additionally, “ال” (Alif Lam) will not be pronounced; instead, we smoothly transition from the last letter of the first word to the solar letter of the second word.

 Example: